-- Level 1 Fair value is based on quoted prices in active markets for identical assets or liabilities. - Level 2 Fair value is determined using significant observable inputs, generally either quoted prices in active markets for similar assets or liabilities, or quoted prices in markets that are not active. - Level 3 Fair value is determined using one or more significant inputs that are unobservable in active markets at the measurement date, such as a pricing model, discounted cash flow, or similar technique.
+Level 1 - Fair value is based on quoted prices in active markets for identical assets or liabilities.

+Level 2 - Fair value is determined using significant observable inputs, generally either quoted prices in active markets for similar assets or liabilities, or quoted prices in markets that are not active.

+Level 3 - Fair value is determined using one or more significant inputs that are unobservable in active markets at the measurement date, such as a pricing model, discounted cash flow, or similar technique.

 We utilize fair value measurements to account for certain items and account balances within our consolidated financial statements.
 Fair value measurements may also be utilized on a nonrecurring basis, such as for the impairment of long-lived assets.
 The fair value of financial instruments, including cash and cash equivalents and accounts receivable and accounts payable, approximate their carrying amounts due to the short term nature of these instruments.
-As of December 31, 2015, the revolving credit facility's carrying value approximates market value since it has a floating interest rate, which increases or decreases with market interest rates.
+As of December 31, 2016, the revolving credit facility's carrying value approximates market value since it has a floating interest rate, which increases or decreases with market interest rates and our leverage ratio.

-The Convertible Notes, as discussed in Note 9, were initially recorded at estimated fair value determined using Level 2 measurements.
-The fair value of the assets acquired and liabilities assumed as part of the Oakmont Acquisition and GTIS Acquisitions, as discussed in Note 2, were determined using Level 2 or Level 3 measurements.
-In addition, the Predecessor's historical interests in the LGI/GTIS Joint Ventures were adjusted to fair value determined using Level 3 unobservable assumptions and valuation inputs.
+The Convertible Notes, as discussed in Note 7, were initially recorded at estimated fair value determined using Level 2 measurements.
+The fair value of the assets acquired and liabilities assumed as part of the Oakmont Acquisition, including the related earnout, as discussed in Note 6, were determined using Level 3 measurements.

-The following table below shows the level and measurement of liabilities at December 31, 2015 and 2014 (in thousands):
+The following table below shows the level and measurement of liabilities at December 31, 2016 and 2015 (in thousands):